swup/docs/src/docs/other/common-issues.md

 ## Screen readers are not informed about updated content

-Since we're dynamically re-rendering parts of the page, it's recommended to add `aria-live="polite"` to any content containers replaced by swup.
-This will help screen readers read out aloud any updates to their content.
-As that attribute [cannot be added dynamically](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Live_Regions) after page load it needs to be added manually in the html.
+We're dynamically updating parts of the page, so it's recommended to add `aria-live="polite"` to any content containers replaced by swup.
+This allows screen readers to announce updates to their content.
+Note: the attribute [cannot be added dynamically](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Live_Regions) and needs to be added manually in the html.

-The official [accessibility plugin](/plugins/a11y-plugin/) uses an arguably better strategy: it reads out the title of the new document to screen readers, requiring no change to your markup.
+The official [accessibility plugin](/plugins/a11y-plugin/) makes this very easy to implement: it reads out the title of the new document to screen readers, requiring no change to your markup.
 It will also focus the main content area for improved keyboard accessibility.